astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 - $\mathbf{v}_j \leftarrow \mathbf{v}_{j-1} e^{m_{j-1}-m_j} + \mathbf{V}_j e^{\mathbf{S}_{ij} - m_j}$,
 - $\ell_j \leftarrow \ell_{j-1} + e^{m_{j-1}-m_j}.$

-Authors also exploited massive parallelism and provided [code in Jax](https://github.com/google-research/google-research/tree/master/memory_efficient_attention) for memory-efficient parallel algorithm, calling it **query chunk attention**.
+Authors also exploited massive parallelism and provided [code in Jax](https://github.com/google-research/google-research/tree/master/memory_efficient_attention) for memory-efficient parallel algorithm.
 Notice that they use `jax.checkpoint` decorator in `summarize_chunk` function.
 The reason is that during forward pass this algorihtm saves memory by summarizing parts of the attention matrix sequentially, allowing it to forget the parts of the attention matrix it has summarized already.
 A naive application of differentiation would have to store all those intermediate results and algorithm would loose its memory advantage entirely.
 So authors propose to apply gradient checkpointing to the function that summarizes the individual chunks.
 The intermediate results can thus be forgotten during the forward pass and recomputed during backpropagation.

 Applying checkpointing to the standard attention algorithm would not achieve these results.
 The standard attention algorithm with checkpointing would forget the attention matrix after it is formed; query chunk attention algorithm never forms the full attention matrix at all.

 ### FlashAttention

 FlashAttention might be the most popular implementation of attention mechanism nowadays.
 While it actually does more FLOPs than standard attention, it runs up to 3× faster just by making attention algorithm IO-aware — accounting for reads and writes between levels of GPU memory.
-Remember, how we discussed GPU architecture in the first section of this post and that moving tensors from SRAM can be 10 times faster on modern GPU than moving them from HBM.
+Remember, how we discussed GPU architecture in the first section of this post and that moving tensors from SRAM can be 10× faster on modern GPU than moving them from HBM.

 Standard attention forward pass looks like that: